WHERE ARE THEY NOW? The Biggest NFL Draft Busts Ever

-Ending up on this list is the worst case scenario for the 32 players who will be taken in the first round of next week’s NFL Draft.

-No one wants to be the next JaMarcus Russell and Ryan Leaf.
+It’s too early to call him an all-time draft bust.
+But if he never starts again, he’ll join guys like JaMarcus Russell and Ryan Leaf on that dubious list.

+We took a look at what some of these infamous draft busts are up to today.

-But while a few of the biggest NFL Draft busts ever have fallen on hard times, others are actually thriving in second careers.
+Some guys have fallen on hard times, as you’d expect.
+But others are actually thriving in second careers.

-Now he has lost 40 pounds and is attempting to make a comeback after a three-year absence from the league.

 In 2008 he was appointed vice president of Thompson National Properties, a real estate investment firm.